 - Keep ‘Proxy Service Placement Subnet’ same as ‘Avi Bridge Subnet’ in previous tab (default is 172.18.0.1/16).

 - If kube-proxy is disabled, check the “Use Cluster IP of service as VIP for East/West”.
 If kube-proxy is enabled, uncheck “Use Cluster IP of service as VIP for East/West”.
 This KB describes how kube-proxy can be disabled.

 - Check “Always use Layer4 Health Monitoring” to use TCP health monitoring even for HTTP/HTTPS applications.
 Enable this setting if there are HTTP/HTTPS applications that do not respond to the default health monitor of “GET /” and it is inconvenient to override with custom health monitors using annotations.

-- Set IPAM Profile from the dropdown menu as shown.
+- Set IPAM and DNS Profiles from the dropdown menu as shown.

 - Click Save.

 It will take around 5 min for the Avi Controller to download the SE docker image and start the containers.

 Refer to Replace kube-proxy in a OpenShift Environment with Avi Vantage to learn how to disable kube-proxy in a OpenShift environment